-Punjab: Three police officers transferred after Patiala clashes
+Punjab: Three police officers transferred after Patiala clashes, mobile internet suspended

 On Friday, a clash erupted between members of Shiv Sena (Bal Thackeray) group, Nihangs, and Sikh activists.

 A day after clashes broke out in Patiala, Punjab, on Friday during a march against “pro-Khalistani elements”, the state government transferred three police officers, PTI reported.
+Mobile internet services were also suspended in the district from 9.30 am to 6 pm on Saturday, reported the Hindustan Times.

 Unidentified officials told PTI that the Inspector General of Police-Patiala Range and Patiala’s Senior Superintendent of Police have been transferred.